 This here little photo blog is officially nine years old today.
 I absolutely could not have done this without my guest photographers, so I want to thank each and every one of them.
 There are too many to list by name, but please check out the guest photographers tag to see what has been submitted over the years.

 Today we have a joint effort between me (the photo above) and guest photographer John Brandt (the photos below).
 There is construction going on at the Jordan Bridge, a covered bridge at Pioneer Park.
 They’re fixing something or other (I’m so good with details) to make it not fall down and go boom.

-Click on the photo to be taken to John’s Flickr photo page for info on the tile used on the building.
-Thanks, John!
+Click on the thumbnails below to be taken to John’s Flickr page for each photo.
+And thanks to John for the photos and for the post idea. 🙂

 The Jordan Bridge is closed for some much needed repairs (read the Statesman Journal’s article about it here).
 Guest photographer John Brandt took this picture of the fence and sign blocking traffic until it has been fixed.
 It’s sad to have it blocked since so many people use it each day, so I hope it gets fixed soon.